pallets-eco/flask-session/docs/usage.rst

     def get():
         return session.get('key', 'not set')

-This would automatically setup a redis client connected to `localhost:6379` and use it to store the session data.
+See the configuration section for more details.

 .. note::

     You can not use :class:`~Session` instance directly, what :class:`~Session` does is just change the :attr:`~flask.Flask.session_interface` attribute on your Flask applications.
 You should always use :class:`flask.session` when accessing or modifying the current session.

-See the configuration section for more details.

 Alternative initialization
 ---------------------------